Stanislav Chekan

-Stanislav Yulianovich Chekan (Станисла́в Юлиа́нович Чека́н; 2 June 1922, Rostov-on-Don — 11 August 1994, Moscow) was a Soviet actor of theater and cinema, known primarily for his blue-collar manly appearance, and character actor roles of a stereotypical "big guy".
+Stanislav Yulianovich Chekan (Станисла́в Юлиа́нович Чека́н; 2 June 1922 – 11 August 1994) was a Soviet actor of theater and cinema, known primarily for his blue-collar manly appearance, and character actor roles of a stereotypical "big guy".

 Biography

 Stanislav Chekan was born in Rostov-on-Don on 2 June 1922.
 When he was 15 years old, his father was arrested as an enemy of the people.
 Stanislav was sent to a labor colony, where he first began to participate in amateur activities.
 Then he was sent to a vocational school, but on the way he turned to Rostov, where he entered another school, a theater school.

-From 1938 to 1941 he studied at the studio of Yuri Zavadsky in the Theater School of Rostov-on-Don.
+From 1938 to 1941, he studied at the studio of Yuri Zavadsky in the Theater School of Rostov-on-Don.

-Member of the Great Patriotic War, fought near Novorossiysk, after a serious injury — the actor of the front-line theater.
+He was a member of the Great Patriotic War, fought near Novorossiysk, and after a serious injury became an actor with the front-line theater.

-In 1945 Stanislav Chekan became an actor of the Odessa Theater of the Soviet Army, then, in 1948—1956 — an actor of the Central Academic Theater of the Soviet Army in Moscow, and in 1958-1993 — National Film Actors' Theatre.
+In 1945, Chekan became an actor of the Odessa Theater of the Soviet Army.
+From 1948 to 1956, he was an actor with the Central Academic Theater of the Soviet Army in Moscow, and from 1958 to 1993 with the National Film Actors' Theatre.

-Stanislav Chekan is a textured and colorful character artist, with great charm and a sense of humor.
-As a rule, the screen characters of Chekan are real working men, strong and courageous people.
-Soviet and Russian viewers are most known for the role of Mikhail Ivanovich, the police captain, in the legendary comedy by Leonid Gaidai The Diamond Arm.
+Chekan was a textured and colourful character artist.
+As a rule, his screen characters are real working men.
+Soviet and Russian viewers know him for the role of Mikhail Ivanovich, the police captain, in Leonid Gaidai's legendary comedy The Diamond Arm.

-Stanislav Chekan died on 11 August 1994 after a long illness.
+Chekan died in Moscow on 11 August 1994 after a long illness.
 He was buried in Moscow at the Vagankovo Cemetery.